CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 - Whatever the final value of the `loadRestaurants` property is, we set that in a variable so it can be accessed in the tests.
 - We `render` the component, passing it all the props.

 Now we're ready to write our new test for when the store is in a loading state.
-Let's pass in a new property for whether the restaurants are loading:
+Let's pass in a new prop for whether the restaurants are loading:

 ```js
   it('displays the loading indicator while loading', () => {